SynthstromAudible/DelugeFirmware/docs/community_features.md

 - For a detailed description of this feature as well the button shortcuts/combos, please refer to the feature documentation: [Stem Export Documentation]
 - ([#2260]) Added `STEM EXPORT`, an automated process for exporting `CLIP STEMS` while in `SONG VIEW` and `INSTRUMENT STEMS` while in `ARRANGER VIEW`.
 Press `SAVE + RECORD` to start exporting stems.
 Press `BACK` to cancel stem exporting and stop recording and playback.
+- ([#2327]) You can also start the stem export via a new `EXPORT STEMS` menu found in the `SONG` menu accessible in Song and Arranger Views.
+Start the stem export by entering the `SONG\EXPORT STEMS\` menu and pressing `SELECT` on the menu item titled `START EXPORT`.
+It will exit out of the menu and display the export progress on the display.

 #### 3.24 Render Clip / Section Launch Event Playhead in Song Grid and Performance Views
 - ([#2315]) A white playhead is now rendered in Song Grid and Performance Views that let's you know when a clip or section launch event is scheduled to occur.
 The playhead only renders the last 16 notes before a launch event.